cardano-foundation/CIPs/CIP-XXXX/README.md

   * Each dApp *MAY* control its own CA,  the user trusts the dApp as CA implicitly (or explicitly) by using the dApp.
   * It is also permissible for root certificates to be self signed, effectively each user becomes their own CA.
   * However all Certificates are associated with blockchain addresses, typically one or more Stake Public Key.
-    * A certificate could be associated with multiple Stake Addresses, Payment Addresses or DRep Public Keys, as required.
+    * A certificate could be associated with multiple Stake Addresses, Payment Addresses, or DRep Public Keys, as required.
   * A dApp may require that a well known public CA is used.
   The chain of trust can extend off chain to centralized CAs.
   * DAOs or other organizations can also act as a CA for their members.